Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

 Don’t ask for it – you might get it

-This doesn’t mean that you cannot have a goofy conversation and lots of fun; but this will be during fun time.
+This doesn’t mean that you cannot have a goofy conversation and lots of fun; but this will be during a fun time.
 If there are things to be arranged, there is no time for chitchat.
 Efficiency is king, and efficiency beats pleasantries at any time.

 One thing foreigners might notice is that Germans stick to rules and tend to lecture those who don’t.
-If you jaywalk, there might be someone waiting for you at the other side of the street scolding you.
+If you jaywalk, there might be someone waiting for you on the other side of the street scolding you.
 Especially if there are kids around.
 That’s just one example.

 People, in general, like to instruct others on what they think is the right way.
 And those who enjoy doing that don’t do it in an obliging way, but rather nagging.

 On the other hand, I just came back from Italy.
 There, I’ve noticed that elderly people like to lecture others in public spaces, too.
 Hence, maybe it’s a European thing, but I’d still say that Germans are the trailblazers here.